software-mansion/starknet-jvm/lib/starknet-jvm.md

 // Create a deployer instance
 Deployer deployer = new StandardDeployer(address, provider, account);

-// Create a deploment request and send it Request<ContractDeployment> request = deployer.deployContractV3(
+// Create a deployment request and send it Request<ContractDeployment> request = deployer.deployContractV3(
         classHash,
         unique,